Roy-Tapas/visualization/README.md

 # Visual analysis of evolution of real estate markets of San Francisco from 2010 to 2016
 ---

-This repository contains iplementation of both basic and advanced interactive visulations of historical prices of house units, sale price per square foot and gross rents in Sanfrancisco, California from 2010 to 2016.
+This repository contains iplementation of both basic and _advanced interactive visualizations_ of historical prices of house units, sale price per square foot and gross rents in Sanfrancisco, California from 2010 to 2016.

 Above implementation is done through two python notebooks:
-* rental_analysis.ipynb - implements number of static and interactive graphs, presenting the trend and evolution of real estate market of San Francisco.
+* **rental_analysis.ipynb** - implements number of static and interactive graphs, presenting the trend and evolution of real estate market of San Francisco.
-* dashboard.ipynb - arranges and consolidates the visual analysis in a dashboard with 4 tabs - with each tab holding similar visuals presenting part of the visual story.
+* **dashboard.ipynb** - arranges and consolidates all visuals in a _dashboard_ with 4 tabs - with each tab collating similar visuals _presenting part of the visual story_.

 Following visualization libs/packages have been used: <br>